rohunatluri/bashscripts/README.md

 #giraffesay \<multiple> \<words>
 A giraffe says what you want him to.
-Unfortunately, it breaks with special characters (except spaces) like apostrophes and quotations so those will needed to be prefaced with a backslash.
+Unfortunately, it breaks with special characters (except spaces) like quotations so those will needed to be prefaced with a backslash.
 ```
 Rohuns-MBP:~ rohu$ giraffesay I\'m a giraffe!
                                ________________